A photographer representing the media was arrested at the headquarters of the Fairy Creek blockades on Tuesday morning.

 After about an hour and fifteen minutes, Smith was freed, and most of his gear was returned to him, save a drone.

-From there, he attempted to go back to the exclusion zone, where the commanding officer refused his re-entry.
+When Smith attempted to go back to the exclusion zone and find his drone, the commanding officer refused his re-entry.

 “You know, I’ve been documenting the situation for two months, and some of these officers know me.
 When I tried to get my drone back, they escorted me, and my arresting officer looked for it, but they wouldn’t just let me look for it on my own,” said Smith.